Many people intuitively think that a dry sauna helps them deal with lung problems such as pneumonia.

 The downside is that these cohort studies don't use the gold standard of medicine, the "Randomized Controlled Trial" (RCT) method, by randomly allocating participants to a control and intervention group.

 So what does the science say in this case?

-Overall, there's a very high likelihood that sauna use - specifically dry saunas - lower your risk of not only pneumonia but also other lung conditions!
+Overall, there's a very high likelihood that sauna use - specifically dry saunas - lowers your risk of not only pneumonia but also other lung conditions.